JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 Used GoPro quickpro app: easy to use and export pictures.
 GoPro does not produce better nerfs than a phone camera, only the wide feature that gives it an advantage for larger rooms.

-### Google Pixel Camera
-OK camera, it can produce OK nerfs.

-### Samsung Camera
-Depending on what model, it produces mid to high models.

 <div id="other-relevant-technologies"></div>